- In this lesson you will learn the following concepts

 - Validate the system window that is displayed (click the "OK" button).

-Any developer knows that running a program test can be a long and tiresome job.
+Testing a program is often a long and tedious task.
 In WINDEV, a SINGLE CLICK allows you to run the test of window, report or procedure currently created.
 This is both simple and fast!

 - Close the test window: click the window close button ("x" button in the title bar).

 - The WINDEV editor is redisplayed.
-Close the code editor: on the "Home" pane, in the "General" group, click "Close".
+Close the code editor: on the "Home" tab, in the "General" group, click "Close".

 - An error is displayed in the "Compilation errors" pane.
 This error indicates that the window can be resized while no anchoring is defined.
 Don't worry: this error will be processed in the next paragraph.